Mahrukh's EDI work with share!

 The event focused on understanding disparities between majority and minority groups in STEM, understanding issues faced by people in these groups and ways to bridge the gap.
 They also had two interactive sessions which focused on case studies and understanding the issues that people from minority groups face.
 Laura Evans at Nifty Fox illustrated the main points from the talks and interactive sessions in her amazing illustrative posters.

-The event was the first for the DiMeN Diversity group and was attended by PhD students, technicians, lecturers, professors and programme managers.
+This was the event for the DiMeN Diversity group and was attended by PhD students, technicians, lecturers, professors and programme managers.
 The group hopes to continue on with this work in the coming future.
 Well done to Mahrukh and the DiMeN Diversity team for the amazing event!

 I’m a Scientist, Get me out of here!

 Mahrukh took part in the "I'm a Scientist Get me out of here" as a member of the part of the Medical Research Zone from the 2nd and 27th of March, funded by The Wellcome Trust and The Medical Research Council.
 The aim of this programme is to break down the barriers that exist between the perception’s students have about scientists and who they truly are which is real people.

 Mahrukh enjoyed the experience and said "I had a great time being part of this and I’m looking forward to doing this again next year!
 It was fun to talk to kids about normal things like anime, films and music and make them realise that we’re just like them and not unapproachable scientists”

 Cheltenham Science Festival